MarkusBiggus/SonnenBackup/README.md

 * SK-TL5000E
 * X1 Hybrid Gen4

-You can get the list of supported inverters by looking up the `solax.inverter` entry points:
+You can get the list of supported inverters by looking up the `sonnenbackup.inverter` entry points:

 ```
-for ep in entry_points(group="solax.inverter"):
+for ep in entry_points(group="sonnenbackup.inverter"):
     print(ep)
 ```